PyWAsP tutorial 4 PyWAsP - PyWake integration

 Import packages

-Usually the first step when writing (or using) a python program is to import the standard (external) packages we will need.
-For the analysis in this tutorial we will import numpy, matplotlib, xarray, windkit and pywasp itself.
+Usually the first step when writing a python program is importing standard and external packages we will need.
+For this analysis we will import numpy, pandas, matplotlib, xarray, pywasp, pywake and PARK pywake plugin.

 [1]: